Eduardo-Wegner/opme_backend/README.md

 after cloning repository execute following command:' npm install ' to install all dependencies

+For HTTP request use port 5000, if you want change the HTTP port, edit .env file and change the 'PORT_HTTP'

 ## TEST ##
 To run test execute the cmd:  'npm test'